Get insider access

 6.8 Studio Video

-The Sony RX100 VII is decent for studio video.
-Video quality is okay overall, though footage recorded in FHD and 4k can look a little soft and noisy in poorly-lit environments.
-Its menu system is also somewhat harder to use.
-Out-of-the-box, the camera only records 4k video in five-minute increments, but this extends to 30 minutes if you change its 'Auto Power OFF Temp.' setting to 'High'.
-However, we don't currently test this configuration, and using it this way can result in the camera overheating, though it can also overheat during shorter recording sessions.
-Thankfully, the autofocus system is superbly effective when it comes to tracking moving subjects.
-The camera also supports Log shooting profiles, yielding a wider dynamic range while recording video and greater flexibility when color-grading your footage, though we don't currently test this.
-It also features a relatively wide assortment of ports, with a mic jack and a clean HDMI output for using an external recorder without any overlays.
+The Sony RX100 VII isn't intended for studio video.
+Video quality is okay overall, though footage recorded in FHD and 4k can look a little soft and noisy in poorly lit environments.
+Its menu system is also somewhat hard to navigate.
+Out-of-the-box, the camera only records 4k video in five-minute increments, but this extends to 30 minutes if you change its 'Auto Power OFF Temp.' setting to 'High.'
+However, using it this way can result in the camera overheating, though it can also overheat during shorter recording sessions.
+Thankfully, its autofocus system is very effective at tracking moving subjects in video.
+The camera also supports Log shooting profiles, yielding a wider dynamic range while recording video and greater flexibility when color-grading your footage, though its internal recording capability isn't really suited to advanced video work, limiting how much you'll actually get out of using Log format.

 Pros